BECOME A PRECINCT COMMITTEE PERSON

 As a PC, you are a representative of the Arizona Democratic Party in your precinct, or neighborhood.

-Elections are truly won or lost in precincts, especially in Maricopa County, and PCs are vital to ensuring strong Democratic support for Democratic candidates and issues.
+Elections are truly won or lost in precincts, and PCs are vital to ensuring strong Democratic support for Democratic candidates and issues.

 PCs are elected during the Primary election and serve a two-year term.
 PCs can also be appointed by the Legislative District 23 Chair.
 Any registered Democrat is eligible to be a PC in the precinct where they live as long as they are willing to do the work!